-- This V-shaped glass with pouring lip and foot was designed for chemical experiments.
-The form is associated with Thomas Clark (1801-1867), a Scotsman who, in 1833, became professor of chemistry at Marischal College in Aberdeen.
-By 1841, examples could be had from Richard Griffin & Co., apparatus dealers in Glasgow.
+- V-shaped glass with pouring lip and foot, suitable for chemical experiments.
+The form, sometimes termed a graduated measure glass, is associated with Thomas Clark (1801-1867), a Scotsman who, in 1833, became professor of chemistry at Marischal College in Aberdeen.
+The sides of this example are graduated to 8 oz. and 250 cc.

 - Currently not on view

 - Object Name

 - Associated Place

 - United States: New Jersey

 - overall: 8 1/4 in x 5 1/4 in; 20.955 cm x 13.335 cm